morijx/Raspi_cardiac_wave/README.md

 ## Raspberry Pi
 ![image](Images/CaseAssembled.jpg)

-Using the Multiprocessing code enabled a reduction in computation time by approximately half.
-Specifically, on the Pi 4, the processing time was slashed from nearly 200 seconds to around 100 seconds for a 35-second video.
-Conversely, the Pi 5 achieved this task in less than 60 seconds, compared to approximately 120 seconds without multiprocessing.
+Using the Multiprocessing code enabled a reduction in computation time by approximately 27%.

 It's important to note that these timings only pertain to the video computation aspect.
 The overall process still requires more time than the aforementioned processing durations.